 Extra virgin olive oil must be free from any alterations in color, taste, nutrients or vitamins.
 EVOO is made when olives are crushed into a pulp using only force, rather than heat or chemicals as in the production of other olive oils.
 Once the pulp creates a paste, it is kneaded to release the liquid from the pulp, made up of oil, water and olive residue.

 That liquid is then put in a centrifuge which separates the oil from the rest of the olive material.
 The pure, flavorful oil is then filtered and bottled as extra virgin olive oil.
-This oil must also not exceed 0.8% of oleic acid content in order to be considered EVOO.
+This oil must not exceed 0.8% of oleic acid content in order to be considered EVOO.

 But when that leftover olive paste from the process is heated and kneaded with additional chemicals to release more oil, what results is simply olive oil.
-This oil, with the addition of expeller chemicals, is not as pure or of as high of quality as extra virgin olive oil.
+This oil, with the addition of expeller chemicals, is not as pure or as high of quality as extra virgin olive oil.

 To get the best flavor and nutritional quality, the oil must be the first, cold extraction of the olives.